 Ed.
-Note: With Peter Sagan off to a commanding start, most recently taking two back-to-back victories at the Tour of Oman, he’s in prime position heading into the classics, making it seem like a good time to revisit the profile of Sagan that ran in the Fall 2012 issue of Paved.
+Note: With Peter Sagan off to a commanding start in his 2013 season we thought it might be smart to revisit the profile of Sagan that ran in the Fall 2012 issue of Paved.

 By Kevin Rouse

 Though he’s just 22 years of age, many are singing the praises of Peter Sagan to the tune that he may just be the best we’ve ever seen.
 The second coming of the great Eddy Merckx?
 It’s been prophesied.
 A future Grand Tour star?
 Perhaps.
 If nothing else, his palmarès in his first three seasons as a professional certainly point a long finger at a particularly bright future.
 Still, such predictions don’t fall lightly on a budding professional cyclist.